HELP · FAQ

 How does Retrics compute churn or return probability?

-For each customer, Retrics learns a personal purchase cadence from their own order history — how often they typically come back — and compares where they are now against that rhythm and against the store-wide natural-return baseline.
+For a customer with enough repeat history, Retrics learns a personal purchase cadence from their own orders — how often they typically come back.
+For one who does not have it yet, it falls back to the product’s median gap, or your shop’s.
+Either way it compares where they are now against that rhythm and against the store-wide natural-return baseline.
 A customer who is well past their own usual gap, in a store where few customers return unprompted at that point, scores as at-risk.

 It is worth being precise about what this is: an observational, correlational estimate, not a causal one.
 Retrics measures who tends not to come back, given the patterns in your history.
 It does not claim to know that a given customer will churn, and it does not model the cause of any one person's silence.